Interview Question Library

 - Work Ethic

 Assumes responsibility for successfully accomplishing work objectives, delivering results, and setting high standards of performance for self and others.

 - Please tell me about a time you demonstrated ownership of a project.
 How complex was it?
 How did you hold yourself accountable to the results?

 - Tell me about a time you took responsibility for something outside your job's typical requirements.
 Why did you do it?
 What was the outcome?

 - Tell me about a time you made a mistake at work.
 How did you react?
 What was the result?

-Adapts quickly to change and easily considers new approaches.
+Adjusts quickly to change and naturally considers new approaches.

 - Tell me about a time where your job or work environment underwent substantial change.
 What happened and how did you handle that change?